 CL.2.6.3 Planning and Development CL.2.6.4 Corporate Services CL.2.6.5 Governance -Sustainability Report Council understands the sustainability of council across its service delivery, resourcing and functional areas, including recommendations to ensure sustainability into the future Sustainability Report presented to Council for adoption Chief Executive Officer CL.2.7 Implement a secure and fit-for-purpose Information and Communications Technology Framework CL.2.7.1 Review Council's IT landscape to support transition to and integration with cloudbased systems Implementation of innovative and sustainable technologies that support Council's service delivery.
-Council's IT landscape is supported by cloud-based technologies where possible Director Corporate Services CL.2.7.2 Implement new Enterprise Management System Enterprise Management System provides council with an IT platform that meets the needs of its business and provides service efficiencies across its service delivery responsibilities Director Corporate Services CL.2.7.3 Council meetings livestreamed Livestreaming platform allows for council meetings to be more accessible to the community Livestreaming of Council meetings occur Director Corporate Services CL.2.7.4 Develop Cyber Security Framework in line with NSW Cyber Security Policy Framework meets the needs and capacity of Council and addresses the requirements of the NSW Cyber Security Policy Framework adopted by Council Director Corporate Services
+Council's IT landscape is supported by cloud-based technologies where possible Director Corporate Services CL.2.7.2 Implement new Enterprise Management System Enterprise Management System provides council with an IT platform that meets the needs of its business and provides service efficiencies across its service delivery responsibilities System implemented Director Corporate Services CL.2.7.3 Council meetings livestreamed Livestreaming platform allows Livestreaming of Council meetings occur Director Corporate Services CL.2.7.4 Develop Cyber Security Framework in line with NSW Cyber Security Policy Framework meets the needs and capacity of Council and addresses the requirements of the NSW Cyber Security Policy Framework adopted by Council Director Corporate Services

 Strategic Objective Our community is informed and engaged in decision-making.
 CL.3 Enhance communication channels between the council and residents.
-Delivery Program Objectives CL.4 Strengthen community engagement and participation in decision-making.
+Delivery Program Objectives elivery Program Objectives CL.4 Strengthen community engagement and participation in decision-making.
 Delivery Program Objective CL.3 Enhance communication channels between the council and residents.

 DP & AOP Action No. What will we do about it?
 (Actions) What will be the result?
 How will we measure it?
-Who will coordinate it?
-CL.3.1 · community engagement Community Engagement Strategy and Plan adopted by Council Chief Executive Officer CL.3.2 and accurate information about issues that Council's website and online platforms are available, accessible and relevant Community surveys and feedback Chief Executive Officer
+Who will coordinate it? l l Community Engagement Strategy and Plan adopted by Council Chief Executive Officer Council's website and online platforms are available, accessible and relevant Community surveys and feedback Chief Executive Officer

-Delivery Program Objective CL.4 Strengthen community engagement and participation in decision-making. ---------------------------- --
+Delivery Program Objective CL.4 Strengthen community engagement and participation in decision-making.